adelevie/CBaaS/README.md

 $ node server.js
 ```

+You'll need access to a MongoDB database.
+The default connection string is `mongodb://localhost:27017/mydb`.
+You can either ensure you have a local MongoDB database called `mydb` running at `localhost:27017`, OR you can edit `config.js` to use a different connection string.

 ### REST API

 The local server runs at `http://localhost:8080` by default.
 The base URL is `http://localhost:8080/1` (`1` is the API version).